sws2apps/jw-epub-parser/README.md

 You may then use your own method to take those outputs and convert them according to your needs: for example, add additional parsing to get the timing of the students parts, the type of the assignments, ...

+We still have a plan to do the parsing automatically for some languages.
+It will be annouced when it is ready.

 ## Sample Output

 ```js